tahirmurata/portfolio/src/content/blog/1_wgo_a_simple_live_reloading_tool.md

 ## What else can wgo do?

-wgo is designed to be simple, yet powerful.
-It supports command chaining, so you can run multiple commands in sequence.
+wgo also supports command chaining, so you can run multiple commands in sequence.
 Just separate each command with a `::`.

 ```bash
 # Run gcc and then run the compiled binary.